100 feared trapped in Mumbai building collapse

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MUMBAI: At least 100 people are feared trapped in the debris of a five-storey building that collapsed on Monday in an industrial town in western India, a lawmaker said.
+MUMBAI: At least 100 people are feared trapped in the debris of a five-storey building that collapsed on Monday in an industrial town in western Indian, a lawmaker said.

 Not all the roughly 200 residents of the building in Mahad, about 165 km (100 miles) south of India’s financial capital Mumbai, were at home when it crumbled in the evening, Bharatshet Maruti Gogawale, the local lawmaker, told Reuters.